jjlee42/northerlywind.github.io/advice.md

 * ["The importance of stupidity in scientific research"](http://jcs.biologists.org/content/121/11/1771.full)

-Note: advice are not 'one size fits all'. don't take anyone's advice too seriously. successful people will tell you what they did, but correlation is not causation.
+Note: possibly the best piece of advice I've come across is that you shouldn't pay attention to other people's advice.
+Advice is not 'one size fits all'.
+People may attribute their successes to unrelated factors; correlation is not causation, etc.